salaheddinek/py_sfm_viewer/README.md

 # License

-We use a permissive BSD-3-Clause License  which allows easy integration of our library in any project ever if it is closed source.
+We use a permissive BSD-3-Clause License, which allows easy integration of our library in any project ever if it is closed source.
 However, we motivate other developers to contribute to this open source project.

 # Special thanks